Drunken Clams Recipe

 • 2 tablespoons olive oil

-• 1 pound spicy Italian sausage, removed from casing
+• 1 pound spicy Italian sausage, ground or removed from their casing

-• 1 (medium sized) head of fennel, sliced
+• 1 medium sized head fennel, thinly sliced

 • 2 cloves garlic, minced